fiustif/RanDetect/README.md

  * The stats are only for debugging the model, you can use them to tweak your configuration to achieve better results.

 If you are obtaining imprecise resuts try the following:
- * If the allignment factor, using the default configuration, is too high try with a bigger dataset
+ * If the alignment factor, using the default configuration, is too high try with a bigger dataset

 ![1](https://github.com/fiustif/RanDetect/assets/40177255/9b1103fd-a76c-49d3-863c-c24bef52f446)